Good Days and Bad Days

 “I have a headache.
 It’s worse than I felt yesterday”

 “I have a headache.
-I wish it would just stop”
+Oh, I wish it would just stop”

 “I have a headache.
-I hope it goes away by tomorrow, I have an appointment”
+It had better go away by tomorrow, I have an appointment”

 “I have a headache.
-I always get these on my bad days”
+Why do I always get these on my bad days”

 “I have a headache.
 Why do I suffer like this?
 Nobody else does.”